-Grant funds that go unused for any reason, including internships not filled by the deadline, interns not completing 400 hours of work, interns leaving the internship early etc., must be returned to our department.
-Grantees must notify the department immediately and will have 30 days to return the unused funds.
+Grant funds that go unused for any reason, including internships not filled by the deadline, interns not completing 400 hours of work, interns leaving the internship early etc., must be returned to the Department.
+Grantees must notify the Department immediately and will have 30 days to return the unused funds.